-Denise Bickford is a queer poet from mid-coast Maine.
+Denise Bickford (They/Them/Theirs) is a queer poet from mid-coast Maine.
 Their work has been featured in Stolen Island, Lipstickparty Magazine, Baest Journal, and Foglifter among others.
 A graduate of Boise State University (2016) with their MFA in creative writing, they have also headlined as a reader at Ghost and Projectors and Storyfort in Boise, Idaho, as well as at the Death Rattle Literary Festival in Nampa, Idaho.
 Their chapbook, Repka, is available through Dancing Girl Press.
 Currently, they work as a freelance copywriter in the Rio Grande Valley in Texas, where they live with their partner, Miles.

 Sam Campbell grew up in the Cary, Illinois area and currently resides in Reno, Nevada.
 His work has been nominated for the Best of the Net Anthology and can be found in numerous journals including Sierra Nevada Review, Poetry City, USA; Zoomoozophone Review; Yes, Poetry; and elsewhere.
 He holds an MFA from Boise State University and teaches English at Western Nevada College.